One-dimensional swimmers in viscous fluids: dynamics, controllability, and existence of optimal controls: Controllability

 The second step will take place in the time interval $[1/3,2/3]$.
 As in the case of pure translations, the overall rotation of angle $\varphi$ will be achieved by iterating the cyclic motions described below.

-Since the problem is rate independent (see Remark \ref{rem}), each cycle will be parametrized in the time interval $[0,1]$.
-During each cycle, we deform the rectilinear parts of the swimmer with the same bumps we used for the translation, see Fig.\@ \ref{f3}.
-They will be created in the time interval $t\in[0,t_0]$ at the ends of the swimmer, will travel in the time interval $t\in[t_0,1-t_0]$ towards its center, and will be destroyed in the time interval $t\in[1-t_0,1]$ before entering the curvilinear part.
-As we proved in Section \ref{translation}, this motion will produce a net force $F^\sh(t)$ directed along the rectilinear parts, see Fig.\@ \ref{fR2}.
+During each cycle, we deform the rectilinear parts of the swimmer with the same bumps we used for the translation, see Fig.\@ \ref{fR2}.

+They will be created at the ends of the swimmer, will travel towards its center, and will be destroyed before entering the curvilinear part.